arpcorrea/engine_consolidation/README.md

 ### Geomtry
 A class named "Geometry" is difined only to store the X and Y dimensions of the problem.
 ### Mesh
+A class named "MeshOnePlate" is defined to create the mesh.
+### BC
-A class named "Plate" is defined to create the mesh and assign Initial Temperature, Thermal Diffusivity in X and Thermal Diffusivity in Y in each element.
+a class named "Boundary Condition" assigns Initial Temperature, Thermal Diffusivity in X and Thermal Diffusivity in Y, Cp, Density in each element.
 ### Model
-A class named "Heat Transfer" solves the heat transfer problem by central differences.
+A class named "Heat Transfer" is the thermal engine.
+It solves convection on the edges and the heat transfer problem by central differences within the plate.
 ### Plot and Animation
 A class named "PlotsTwoPlates" is defined to generate figures of the thermal history in spaced intervals.
 In the end, a .GIF is created from those figures.
 ### Solver